This was written in response to a Facebook game a few years ago, but I decided to keep it as it’s biographical at that point in time.

 3. Have tutored all ages for right at 50 years (started as a teen), loving every minute.

 4. Love to sing,esp. harmonizing, sang gospel music starting at 3 y.o. solos, then shape notes, singing conventions, and 4 pt harmony most every night after supper.
 Learned alto by hearing my sister sing as I sang melody and she harmonized, but play piano only with one hand, since my two hands aren’t on the same team!

 5. Have had over 50 articles published in 80’s and 90’s in varied magazines and newspapers, most about education, but some poetry, inspirational, and humor.
 Also did a several years stint as a feature writer for a Canadian online publication, publishing over 200 articles there.

 7. I have two fine sons and 5 wonderful grandkids!
 Also a fantastic daughter-in-law and marvelous son-in-law:-)

 8. I taught school for over 40 years (even coached wrestling the first year 1 hour a day since the kids needed that outlet in an inner city school!!?!) and loved being a teacher.
-But I still hate wrestling!
+But I still dislike wrestling!

 9. I write poetry and put together a book of holiday thoughts, poems, etc. called Christmas Sparkles which included year-end letters I had written over the years.

 10. I don’t particularly like UTI infections, lowered immunity and secondary bronchial problems, etc. YUK.

 11. I have always been naturally happy, as can be seen from childhood photos.

 12. I wrote a Divorce Tearbook at mid-life to help my journey and hopefully that of others.
 Maybe it’s time to try to get it published. . .
 I have over 100 items in a Grief Tearbook which covers many kinds of grief and promotes healing.